 Makini has taught English-as-a-Second Language (ESL) in New York City, to students with special needs, for eight years.
 In 2012, she has transitioned to working as an English Language Learner Coach, providing instructional support to ESL and bilingual education teachers serving students with disabilities in grades K-12.

-Susan Yao is a middle school Social Studies teacher and curriculum coordinator at St. Luke’s School in NYC.
+Susan Yao is the Middle School Head at Friends Academy.
 She has a Bachelor’s Degree from Harvard College and a Master’s in School Leadership from Bank Street College.
 She has taught in public, charter, and private schools over the last nine years.
 Her curricular interests include cultural competence, civic engagement, and outdoor education.
 As a parent, she loves bringing her children to farms and parks around the US.
 Her mission is to train children to be (better) stewards of the earth.

 Ursula Chanse is the Director of Bronx Green-Up and Community Horticulture at The New York Botanical Garden.
 Since 2005, she has managed Bronx Green-Up, the community gardening outreach program of The New York Botanical Garden, which provides horticulture education, training, and technical assistance to Bronx residents, community gardeners, urban farmers, local schools, and community organizations.